dingmaotu/mql4-lib/README.md

 The `PARAM` macro injects parameters to the EA by its setters.
 Just follow the Java Beans(TM) convention.

-For Indicators and Scripts you can just check the source code.
-I used some tricky macro hacks to work around limits of MQL4.
+For Indicators and Scripts you can find their usage by reading the source code.
+I used some macro tricks to work around limits of MQL4.
+I will document the library in detail when I have the time.

 With this approach, you can write reusable EAs, Scripts, or Indicators.
 You do not need to worry about the OnInit, OnDeinit, OnStart, OnTick, etc.  You never use a input parameter directly in your EA.
-You can write a base EA, and extend on that easily.
+You can write a base EA, and extend it easily.